For Young People:

 Alongside the professional content of this site, I want to reach out in particular to people of my generation and younger and share some life experience and commentary about it.
 I’ve been helped enormously by anonymous postings on the internet, but probably more so by learning stories within the full context of specific lives.
 I aspire to give this same gift to someone else.

 Finally, a couple of thoughts about existential anxiety (vs. clinical anxiety), which seems to be in the zeitgeist post-COVID: My take is that there is both a lot and nothing to be anxious about.
-The world has a lot of uncertainty and crappiness in it, but anxiety is only sort of smart about how to handle it.
+The world has a staggering amount of uncertainty and misfortune in it, but anxiety is only sort of smart about how to handle it.
 It knows enough to look out for you by asking the question, “What if X terrible thing happens?”.
 But it’s dumb enough to just leave the question hanging around in your system as an unresolved threat to gnaw at your health.

 Finally, and very importantly, thank you to all the people who have given me acceptance and support.
 You will always share in whatever successes I enjoy, and you’re a big part of why I do what I do.